Why Is Chrome Sending Me to Bing? What It Means and How To Fix It

 Get Norton | Read Norton Review

-• McAfee: Out of all the antivirus software out there, McAfee might have the most name recognition.
+• McAfee: Out of all the antivirus software, McAfee might have the most name recognition.
 There are plenty of plans you can choose from with McAfee.
 Whether you just want an antivirus or a full security suite, you’ll have lots of options.

 Get McAfee | Read McAfee Review